jennyzhang8800/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

      particular group.
    :width: 300

-For details about previewing your course to ensure that learners in a particular enrollment track correctly see the content intended for them, see :ref:`Viewing Track Specific Courseware` and :ref:`Roles for Viewing Course Content`.
+For more information about previewing your course to ensure that learners in a particular enrollment track correctly see the content intended for them, see :ref:`Viewing Track Specific Courseware` and :ref:`Roles for Viewing Course Content`.